Key Facts: The Park

 What is the Park’s civic value?

-- FDR Four Freedoms Park anchors a new 12.5-acre waterfront public space with spectacular views of the New York City skyline.
-Four Freedoms Park itself offers a place of personal contemplation and reflection as well as an extraordinary new civic space for public programs and ceremonies.
+FDR Four Freedoms State Park anchors a new 12.5-acre waterfront public space with spectacular views of the New York City skyline.
+The Park itself offers a place of personal contemplation and reflection as well as an extraordinary civic space for public programs and ceremonies.

-- The latest in a series of new public waterfront spaces in all five boroughs of the city, the Park is an enduring and stunningly beautiful remembrance of Franklin Delano Roosevelt, regarded generally by historians as the greatest President of the 20th century.
+The Park is an enduring and stunningly beautiful remembrance of Franklin Delano Roosevelt, regarded generally by historians as the greatest President of the 20th century.
 Franklin Roosevelt was the last New Yorker to be elected President of the United States.